-The Initial Contact Letter & Intent to Participate form has been updated: School Year 2022-23 Initial Contact Letter and Intent to Participate form.
+The Initial Contact Letter & Intent to Participate form has been updated: School Year 2023-24 Initial Contact Letter and Intent to Participate form.
 Use the updated form.
+Download from Resources section.

-By January 31, each private school identified in the LEA's diligent search must be mailed this form, requesting return of the Intent to Participate portion.
-In addition to email, LEAs should use certified mail and retain proof of mailing.
-Upload proof of mailing materials to your MCAPS LEA Doc Library, Intent-to-Participate folder, for monitors.
+By February 3, each private school identified in the LEA's diligent search must be mailed this form, requesting return of the Intent to Participate portion.
+In addition to email, LEAs should use "certified mail, return receipt requested" and retain proof of mailing and the signed "return receipt."
+Upload these evidentiary materials to your MCAPS LEA Doc Library, Intent-to-Participate folder, for monitors.